 Bilateral Economic Relations

 The U.S. trade surplus with Hong Kong remains among the largest with a U.S. trading partner, with a surplus in 2016 of $28.9 billion, owing largely to Hong Kong imports of American aircraft and spacecraft, diamonds, nonmonetary gold, telecommunications equipment, and computer processors.
-In addition, the United States remains as one of the largest investors in Hong Kong.
+In addition, the United States remains one of the largest sources of foreign direct investment in Hong Kong.

 Hong Kong's Membership in International Organizations

 Hong Kong, independently of China, participates as a full member of several international economic organizations.
 The United States and Hong Kong both belong to the World Trade Organization, Asia-Pacific Economic Cooperation forum, and Financial Action Task Force.
 Hong Kong is an articulate and effective champion of free markets and the reduction of trade barriers.

-The U.S. Consul General in Hong Kong is Clifford A. Hart, Jr.; other principal officials are listed in the Department's Key Officers List.
+The U.S. Consul General in Hong Kong is Kurt Tong; other principal officials are listed in the Department's Key Officers List.